Dental Implants – Uniontown, PA

 Cost of Dental Implants

 Dental implants in Uniontown can be a sizeable investment in your smile, but they are widely considered to be a wise one.
 Even though they tend to cost more upfront compared to removable bridges and dentures, they actually help patients save money in the long run because they don’t have to be replaced nearly as often.
-Because implants are so versatile, their price can vary quite a bit from person to person, but we’ll be happy to give you a thorough estimate at an in-person consultation.
+Typically, you can expect to pay between $3,000 and $5,000 for replacing a single tooth with a dental implant, with prices going up depending on how many teeth need to be recreated and restored.
+Since so many unique factors go into the final cost of dental implant treatment, we’ll be happy to give you a personalized estimate during your in-person consultation.

 Types of Dental Implants